 The double bedroom has an en suite shower room and the bathroom is next to the twin bedroom.
 The barn is fully equipped and linen and towels are included.
 It has a private entrance and driveway and outside seating area to the rear.

 The peaceful garden includes an orchard where you are welcome to pick a plum, pear, apple or a few cherries from the trees or just sit and watch the wildlife including red squirrel, deer, coypu, buzzards, etc. that pass by the garden from time to time.
-The hammock may tempt you to spend a quiet afternoon too.
+The hammock and sunloungers may tempt you to spend a quiet afternoon too.

 The English owners will be here to welcome you and will always be close by if needed.